 When homeowners think of installing a solar energy system on their home, rooftop solar is probably the first thing to come to mind.
 What many homeowners don’t realize is that installing ground mount solar panels is just as easy and cost-effective.
 Here are the top three things that you need to know about ground mounted solar panels.

-1. In many cases, ground mounted solar panels are your best option
+1. In many cases, ground mounted solar panels can be your best option

 While rooftop solar arrays are the most common choice for homeowners, there are many reasons to consider a ground mounted solar panel system.

-Generally, ground mount solar panels cost the same as rooftop solar on a per-watt basis.
-If your property isn’t ideal for rooftop solar, installing a ground-mounted system can actually save you money in the long term.
+Generally, ground mount solar panels cost a bit more than rooftop solar on a per-watt basis because of additional labor and permitting that may be required for the installation.
+That being said, if your property isn’t ideal for rooftop solar, installing a ground-mounted system can actually save you more money in the long run.